ianb445/vsolidus-ubuntu-build/README.md

 In order to build on a Raspberry PI you need to make a few changes to the Berkley DB build (Only if building with a wallet), if not, follow the standard instructions.

+1. Make sure you have curl installed:

+sudo apt-get install curl

-The issue with building the DB on a PI is that the version of the build does not recognise the architecture.
+2. The issue with building the DB on a PI is that the version of the build does not recognise the architecture.
 This is controlled by two files:

 ./db4/db-4.8.30.NC/dist/config.guess and ./db4/db-4.8.30.NC/dist/config.sub, these two files need to be replaced with the latest versions and the  ./contrib/install_db4.sh needs to be modified to not overwrite the updated config.guess and sub files.
 Basically, the install_db4.sh file, fetches the DB4 bundle from Oracle, untar's it to the ./db4 folder each time it is run and